Scores attend 16th Annual Fifeville MLK Day Celebration

 The marchers returned to Buford and entered the auditorium for the evening ceremony, with Charlottesville School Board Chair and Strive mentor Juandiego Wade serving as Master of Ceremonies.
 Following a welcome by Abundant Life Chief Operating Officer Anne Brown and a prayer by Pastor Walter Kim of Trinity Presbyterian Church, the African dance and drum troupe Chihamba charmed the crowd with a rousing performance.
 Next, long time friend of the ministry Bernard Hankins performed his thought-provoking spoken word poem, “MiLK,” and Director of Boys Programming Richard Feero and 5/8 Club intern Cardale Emmery explained the Eight Principles of Christian Community Development.

-The Beloved Community Band then led the audience in singing “Life Every Voice and Sing” and Johnson Tutoring Coordinator Angel Feero performed Martin Luther King’s favorite song, “Precious Lord.”
+The Beloved Community Band then led the audience in singing “Lift Every Voice and Sing” and Johnson Tutoring Coordinator Angel Feero performed Dr. King’s favorite song, “Precious Lord.”
 Next, Christen Edwards introduced her father, Rev. Ken Edwards, who delivered the keynote address, “Unity and Healing Brings Strength,” preaching from Psalm 133.

 Following Rev. Edwards inspiring speech, Cardale kicked off the community awards by presenting the 5/8 Award to 6th grader Bryan Rodriguez, noting his perseverance and encouragement towards others.
 Richard then presented the Strive Award to senior Appiton Weyee, commending him for his faith, transparency, volunteer service to the 5/8 Club, and part-time employment while pursuing his high school diploma.